slatedocs/slate/source/includes/_websocket_api.md

 ## mark_price

 **mark_price** channel provides a real time feed of mark price.
 This is the price on which all open positions are marked for liquidation.Please note that the product symbol is prepended with a "MARK:" to subscribe for mark price.
-To receive updates on all the contracts, pass ***"all"*** in the symbols list in this format: `{ "symbols": ["all"] }`.
+You need to send the list of symbols for which you would like to subscribe to mark price channel.
+You can also subscribe to mark price updates for category of products by sending category names.
+For example: to receive updates for put options and futures, refer this: `{"symbols": ["put_options", "futures"]}`.
-To receive updates on a specific contract type, pass contract type in the symbols list.
-For example, to receive updates for put options and futures, refer this: `{"symbols": ["put_options", "futures"]}`.
+If you would like to subscribe for all the listed contracts, pass: `{ "symbols": ["all"] }`.

-Please note that if you subscribe to L2 channel without specifying the symbols list, you will not receive any data.
+Please note that if you subscribe to mark price channel without specifying the symbols list, you will not receive any data.

 > Mark Price Sample